akhealth/EIS-Modernization/vendor-onboarding-checklist.md

 To request access:

-  - Email your request for access to the EIS-R Project Assistant, Sera Bourne, @ <serafine.bourne@alaska.gov> and cc the EIS-R Project Office @ <eisr.progoffice@alaska.gov>.
+  - Email your request for access to the EIS-R Project, Danny Varela, @ <daniel.varela@alaska.gov> and cc the EIS-R Project Office @ <eisr.progoffice@alaska.gov>.

     ***For auditing purposes, requests for access must be for a single